Directed by Jean-Luc Godard

 Directed by Sam Mendes

 American Beauty follows a middle aged man in a midlife crisis.
-American Beauty’s carefully woven story of an American family is surprising, amusing, and, sometimes, insightful.
+Though fleetingly amusing, the film is insipid, pretentious, and overwrought.

 Fantastic Mr. Fox